A. Roots (and Fruits!) of American Rhythm: An Interactive Survey

 Judy Tate, Teaching Artist, Founding Artistic Director, Paul Gutkowski, Teaching Artist/Company Manager, Manhattan Theatre Club’s Stargate Theatre; Wade Handy, Assistant Director of Education, Manhattan Theatre Club

 Theatre-making offers unique opportunities for justice-system-involved and otherwise disconnected young people to develop skills necessary to navigate today’s society.
 Stargate Theatre hires these young men to create and perform an original play each summer.
 In this session, participants will engage in theatre-making processes employing positive youth development principles that allow adolescents to enhance existing skills (artistic, academic, and social) while gaining new ones.
 Although this session builds on Part I, it is designed to be informative as a stand-alone as well.

 F. Integrating Multi-Disciplinary Art-Making Through Music

-Michael Morales, Teaching Artist, Amy Appleton, Director of Education, Tishawn Gonsalves, Visual Art Teaching Artist, Ana Dominguez, Dance Teaching Artist, Marquis Studios
+Michael Morales, Teaching Artist, Amy Appleton, Director of Education, Tishawn Gonsalves, Visual Art Teaching Artist, Danielle Nicolosi, Teaching Artist, Marquis Studios

 This session helps to break down the barriers between artistic disciplines, showing several adaptations of movement and visual-art-based activities through the lenses of music.
 By tapping into our natural ability to feel and move with rhythm, we unlock the door to creative expression.
 Communal art-making is a powerful act, and by first connecting with the community, we strengthen our resolve and trust in our ability to create.